 Welcome Admitted Students

 Thank you for your interest in Washington and Lee Law and congratulations on your admission - we look forward to getting to know you better in the coming months!
 We know you have a number of attractive options for law study, and we stand ready to assist you as you evaluate your choices.
-We've assembled some of the information you may need on this webpage; should you have any questions, or need additional information, please feel free to contact us.
+We have assembled some of the information you may need on this webpage; should you have any questions, or need additional information, please feel free to contact us.
 We are happy to help!

 Submit your Deposit.
 Please see our Accepting Our Offer of Admission webpage for instructions on how to accept your seat (including the link to our online payment page) as well as information on deferred enrollment.